magesteve/SwiftSpellBook/README.md

 ## Closure Typealiases Magic

+Typealiases for Closures.

-Typealiases for Closures, for example DataClosure (Closure that has no results, but it passed a Data).
+For example, DataClosure is a  typealias for a Closure that has no results, but it passed a Data.

 ## String Extensions Magic

-Extensions Function calls for String type, for example isNotEmpty (returns TRUE if string has contents).
+Extensions Function calls for String type.

+For example, isNotEmpty() is a function that returns TRUE if string has contents.